ReVision-Implant/neural-simulation/examples/comsol/README.md

-# Comsol
+# COMSOL

 A small network of 100 multi-compartment biophysically detailed cells placed in a column with a 100 $\mu m$ radius and 100 $\mu m$ height .
 The network receives input in the form of extracellular potentials defined by a .txt file that is exported from COMSOL.

-Uses the BioNet simulator (requires NEURON)
+Uses the BioNet simulator (requires NEURON).

 ## Running:

 ```
 $ python run_bionet.py config_comsol_*.json
 ```

-config.comsol_tdep.json will use a COMSOL simulation with a single electrode placed near the center of the column.
-<br> config.comsol_stat.json will use a COMSOL simulation with two electrodes spaced along the x-axis.
-<br> config.comsol_stat2.json will use a COMSOL simulation with two electrodes spaced along the x-axis.
+All three configurations simulate the same stimulation configuration, where two probes, with one electrode each, are inserted into a cylindrical piece of tissue.
+Biphasic symmetric pulses are sent from one electrode to the other, i.e. they have opposite polarity.

+- config.comsol_tdep.json uses a time-dependent COMSOL simulation.
+- config.comsol_stat.json uses a single stationary COMSOL simulation.
+The time dependency is described by the waveform in *examples/bio_components/stimulations/waveform.csv*.
+- config.comsol_stat2.json uses two COMSOL simulations, in which either of the electrodes is active.
+The output of both simulations are superimposed to get the actual extracellular potentials.
+The time dependency is described by the waveform in examples/bio_components/stimulations/waveform.csv.

 The output files have already been generated in the *outputs* directory containing log, spike trains and recorded cell variables.
 Running the simulations again will overwrite the existing files.